riot/riot/doc/api/observable.md

 ### riot.observable(el)

-Adds an [Observer](http://en.wikipedia.org/wiki/Observer_pattern) support for the given object.
+Adds an [Observer](http://en.wikipedia.org/wiki/Observer_pattern) support for the given object `el` or if the argument is empty a new observable instance is created and returned.
 After this the object is able to trigger and listen to events.
 For example:

 ``` js
 function Car() {